jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 In other words,
 - from 1 there's a whole tone to 2,
-a major second,
+a major second from the tonic,
 - then a whole tone to 3,
-a major third,
+a major third from the tonic,
 - then a **semitone** to 4,
 a perfect fourth,
 - a whole tone to 5,